Prethermalization of light and matter in cavity-coupled Rydberg arrays

 In this work, we take a route inspired by strongly correlated AMO physics to achieve prethermalization of light and matter in a platform receiving increasing experimental attention for its quantum processing role~\cite{Kong2021,Liu2023,Yan2023,Deist2022,Grinkemeyer2024,Hartung2024,hu2025site,puel2024confined,Bacciconi2025}.

-Specifically, we promote Rydberg atom arrays embedded in optical cavities (see Fig.~\ref{fig:setup}(a)) as a paradigmatic model for exploring diverse thermalization dynamics in two dimensions.
+Specifically, we promote Rydberg atom arrays embedded in optical cavities (see Fig.~\ref{fig:setup}a) as a paradigmatic model for exploring diverse thermalization dynamics in two dimensions.
 We demonstrate that the competition between short-range Rydberg interactions and photon-mediated long-range interactions leads to diverse dynamical responses.
 Depending on their relative strengths, the system either rapidly thermalizes or evolves into long-lived, nonthermal states.
-Remarkably, in the Rydberg-dominated regime, we identify a novel prethermalization scenario where matter and radiation equilibrate independently at distinct temperatures, sometimes even reaching metastable states characterized by spins equilibrating at negative temperatures while the photon field remains at positive temperatures (see Fig.~\ref{fig:setup}(b)).
+Remarkably, in the Rydberg-dominated regime, we identify a novel prethermalization scenario where matter and radiation equilibrate independently at distinct temperatures, sometimes even reaching metastable states characterized by spins equilibrating at negative temperatures while the photon field remains at positive temperatures (see Fig.~\ref{fig:setup}b).
 Intriguingly, this appears close to the original concept of prethermalization in particle physics~\cite{Berges2004}, where distinct system components transiently equilibrate at separate temperatures before achieving global thermal equilibrium (for a related mechanism in one dimensional quantum condensates, see Refs.~\cite{foini,agarwal2014chiral}).

 This rich variety of dynamics emerges just through a straightforward modification of the paradigmatic two-dimensional quantum Ising model.
-The key difference is that the transverse field, instead of being fixed, is determined self-consistently by light-matter exchange, showing that even the minimal inclusion of a photon in two-dimensional quantum spin lattices suffices to attain a rich set of prethermal responses.
+The key difference is that the transverse field, instead of being fixed, is determined self-consistently by light-matter exchange in the form of the dynamical photon field coupled to the spins, showing that even the minimal inclusion of a photon in two-dimensional quantum spin lattices suffices to attain a rich set of prethermal responses.

 \paragraph{Model}